Meniere's disease is a disorder of the labyrinth in the inner ear that causes

 The cause of Meniere's disease is unknown, but it is thought to be a combination of factors.
 Possible causes include: Rupture in part of the labyrinth, which allows fluid in different compartments to mixScar tissue, which may cause a blockage in the labyrinthInner ear injury

 Meniere's disease is more common in adults aged 20-60 years, and in Caucasians.
-Other factors that may increase your risk of getting Meniere's disease include: Family historyViral infectionAutoimmune disordersBarometric pressure changeStressHormonal disordersAllergies
+Other factors that may increase your chance of Meniere's disease include: Family historyViral infectionAutoimmune disordersBarometric pressure changeStressHormonal disordersAllergies

 Certain medications, such as antibiotics and